-- a. the re-opening of the remaining Standedge Tunnels and re-installation of track at between Diggle and Marsden by 2021 to increase enhance rail speed and capacity on the Trans-Pennine route as identified in draft Regional Planning Guidance the GMLTP; - b. the route alignment for Metrolink (on the existing Oldham Loop rail line with a new segment through Oldham Town Centre), and tram stops and associated facilities at: - i) Failsworth (conversion of rail station); - ii) Hollinwood (conversion of rail station), including strategic park and ride; - iii) South Chadderton (new stop); - iv) Freehold (new stop); - v) Westwood (new stop); - vi) Oldham Crossbank-Manchester Street (new stop); - vii) Oldham King Street (new stop); - viii) Oldham Central (new stop) - ix) Oldham Mumps (new stop), including bus facilities; - x) Derker (conversion of rail station), including strategic park and ride; - xi) Shaw and Crompton (conversion of rail station).
+- a. the re-opening of the remaining Standedge Tunnels and reinstallation of track between Diggle and Marsden by 2021 to enhance rail speed and capacity on the Trans-Pennine route as identified in the GMLTP; - b. the route alignment for Metrolink (on the existing Oldham Loop rail line with a new segment through Oldham Town Centre), and tram stops and associated facilities at: - i) Failsworth (conversion of rail station); - ii) Hollinwood (conversion of rail station), including strategic park and ride; - iii) South Chadderton (new stop); - iv) Freehold (new stop); - v) Westwood (new stop); - vi) Oldham Manchester Street (new stop); - vii) Oldham King Street (new stop); - viii) Oldham Central (new stop); - ix) Oldham Mumps (new stop), including bus facilities; - x) Derker (conversion of rail station), including strategic park and ride: and - xi) Shaw and Crompton (conversion of rail station).

-This route is part of the Metrolink extension running from Manchester Victoria to Rochdale and completion is expected by 20062010^2 .
+This route is part of the Metrolink extension running from Manchester Victoria to Rochdale and completion is expected by 2010^2 .